hhandika/clicov/README.md

 ## License:
 The app is under MIT license, meaning you are free to do however you want to the app.
 For the data usages, please refers to the term of use provided by the data providers.

+## Contributions
+This project was started a before bed project.
+We are welcome for anyone to contribute.
+Please send pull request on <a href='https://github.com/hhandika/clicov/pulls'>Github</a>.